-Enabled Optional ROM is shadowed
+Enabled Optional ROM is shadowed.

-Disabled (default) Optional ROM is not shadowed
+Enabled Optional ROM is shadowed.
+Disabled (default) Optional ROM is not shadowed.

 Note : For C8000 - DFFFF option - ROM on PCI BIOS, BIOS will automatically enable the shadow RAM.
 User does not have to select the item.